AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 (Lagrangian) L

-for the investigated physical system such that its integral - action - is extreme for real motion (trajectory,
+for the investigated physical system, such that its integral - action - is extreme for real motion (trajectory,

 evolution), ie the variation of the action is zero.
 From this

-follows the basic Lagrange equations of
+then follows the basic Lagrange

-motion of a given
+equations of motion of a given physical systems.
+The main benefit

-that it helps to clarify some structural laws of the theory, such
+structural laws of the theory, such as the relationship between

-as the relationship between the principles of symmetry and
+the principles of symmetry and conservation laws, the uniqueness

-conservation laws, the uniqueness of equations of motion and the
+of equations of motion and the like.

 For the system [source